On the Tur\'an number of the hypercube: Concluding remarks

 The first author is grateful to Cosmin Pohoata for bringing reference \cite{Liu21} to his attention and for useful discussions.
-We are also grateful to Noga Alon and Zach Hunter for helpful comments.
+We are also grateful to Noga Alon, Zach Hunter and the two referees for helpful comments.

-\paragraph{Note added.} After posting our paper, we learnt that Kim, Lee, Liu and Tran \cite{KLLT22} also showed that an $n$-vertex properly edge-coloured graph with at least $Cn(\log n)^2$ edges has a rainbow cycle (i.e., our Theorem \ref{thm:rainbow cycle}).
+\paragraph{Note added.} After this paper was written, we learnt that Kim, Lee, Liu and Tran \cite{KLLT22} independently showed that an $n$-vertex properly edge-coloured graph with at least $Cn(\log n)^2$ edges has a rainbow cycle (i.e., our Theorem \ref{thm:rainbow cycle}).
 For regular graphs their proof is similar to ours, but they use a different approach to deal with degree irregularities.

+Ten months after posting our paper, Alon, Buci\'c, Sauermann, Zakharov and Zamir \cite{ABSZZ23} obtained an improved bound $O(n\log n\cdot \log \log n)$ for this problem.